 Data Protection in Malaysia

-Pursuant to the Amending Act, the data users / data controllers may transfer any personal data of a data subject out of Malaysia to a country that has substantially similar laws or where the country ensures equivalent levels of protection.
-These amendments will come into force on April 01, 2025.
+Pursuant to the Amendment Act, the data controllers may transfer any personal data of a data subject out of Malaysia to a country that has substantially similar laws or where the country ensures equivalent levels of protection to that of the PDPA.
+These amendments have come into force on April 01, 2025.

 Even if these requirements are not satisfied, the cross-border transfer is permissible if it falls within the exceptions to this restriction under the PDPA, including the following: